carpentries/docs.carpentries.org/source/resources/general/glossary.md

     community member who has been trained and certified to teach Instructor Training; they also host teaching demonstrations, attend Instructor Trainer meetings, and teach Instructor Training Bonus Modules.

 Instructor Training
-    training in how to teach Carpentries workshops, including educational psychology, evidence-based teaching practices, and Carpentries-specific information; a necessary step for completing Instructor checkout and certification; refer to **_Instructor Training Curriculum_**.
+    training in how to teach Carpentries workshops, including educational psychology, evidence-based teaching practices, and Carpentries-specific information; a necessary step for completing Instructor checkout and certification; refer to     {term}`Instructor Training Curriculum<instructor training curriculum>`.

 Internationalisation
     initiative to translate Carpentries resources into multiple languages and support the adoption of The Carpentries internationally; sometimes abbreviated as "i18n" where 18 stands for the number of letters between the first “i” and the last “n” in the word internationalisation.